tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHello.
 This can impact performance when the client-facing server maintains many known ECHConfig values.
 To avoid this, the client-facing server SHOULD allocate distinct `config_id` values for each ECHConfig in its known set.
-The RECOMMENDED strategy is to, when generating an ECHConfig, select `config_id` randomly, and repeat if it matches any known ECHConfig.
+The RECOMMENDED strategy is via rejection sampling, i.e., to randomly select `config_id` repeatedly until it does not match any known ECHConfig.

 It is not necessary for `config_id` values across different client-facing servers to be distinct.
 A backend server may be hosted behind two different